Tel: 077 4179 5370 Whatsapp: 077 9304 9862

 We...

-- We're associate members of the prestigious events regulatory body, 'ESSA'
+- Are members of the prestigious events regulatory body, ESSA

 - Work with centrally located venues with good public transport links